morgangiraud/fundamental-bias-collection/README.md

 - Fundamental: a central or primary rule or principle on which something is based.
 - Bias: an inclination towards something

-This means that we are looking for **Primary inclinations that allows the emergence of all space, time and their contents, including all forms of matter and energy**
+This means that we are looking for **Primary inclinations that allows the emergence of all space, time and their contents, including all forms of matter and energy (including life)**
-This is what we will call **nature** because it provides a clear definition of the sentence **against nature** as doing something against those primary inclinations.
+This is what I will call **nature** because it allows me to define clearly what is to be **"against nature"**: it means you are doing something against those primary inclinations.

 ### Why?
 The idea is simple, it goes like this:

 It start with the [Anthropic principle](https://en.wikipedia.org/wiki/Anthropic_principle) which postulate that our universe emerges from biases that especially allows for life to exist.
-If that's indeed true, then our human existence is the results of fundamental bias of the universe working through million of years!
+If that's indeed true, then our human existence is the results of fundamental biases of the universe working through million of years!

 I feel like it would be unwise to ignore them to live our human life, I would even suggest that they provide insightful fundamental guidance to live a happy life.